- Wade-Martins Group Research Group

 Postdoctoral Research Scientist

 My research focusses on alpha-synuclein aggregation during the progression of Parkinson’s disease.
 Even though it is known that alpha-synuclein aggregation is a key feature of Parkinson’s disease progression there are still many unanswered questions.
 Where does the toxic aggregation begin?
 How does it spread?
+Which cells respond to it?
 How can we prevent these processes?
-In order to study the aggregation process and answer these questions we benefit from access to genetic models, patient-derived induced pluripotent stem (iPS) cells, human tissue and alpha-synuclein PLA-based assays, which will help us provide novel insights of the role alpha-synuclein oligomers play in the disease and so, could be used to identify new treatments for Parkinson’s disease.
+In order to study the aggregation process and consequences and answer these questions we benefit from access to genetic models, patient-derived induced pluripotent stem (iPS) cells, human tissue and alpha-synuclein PLA-based assays, which will help us provide novel insights of the role alpha-synuclein oligomers play in the disease and so, could be used to identify new treatments for Parkinson’s disease.

 In March 2015 I joined the Wade-Martins laboratory and have since worked on the role of alpha-synuclein aggregation in Parkinson’s disease.
 After graduating I started and Masters in Molecular Biology and Biomedicine, in which I studied the differentiation of human embryonic carcinoma stem cells.
 This led me to develop an interest in the use of stem cells as models for human neuronal differentiation.
 In 2014 I completed a PhD at the University of the Basque Country which focused on the study of the role of Wnt signaling during early neuronal differentiation in human stem cell models.